Do You Travel on Holidays? Keep Your Home Safe!

 In all of your packing and planning for an upcoming trip, don’t overlook the security of your home while you’re away.
 Keep your home safe while on vacation with these helpful tips and precautions to take before you leave.

-The best way to ensure your house is safe and secure while you are gone is to have someone you trust to come to stay in it while you’re away.
-This is also the best case scenario if you have pets or even plants that need to be tended to while you’re away.
+The best way to ensure your house is safe and secure while you are gone is to have someone you trust come to stay in it while you’re away.
+This is also the best-case scenario if you have pets or even plants that need to be tended to while you’re away.
 Your first and most welcomed answer would be to invite a trusted friend or relative to stay.
-If you don’t know of anyone willing or able to handle this task, hire a house sitting or pet sitting service, but make sure they are insured and trustworthy.
+If you don’t know of anyone willing or able to handle this task, hire a house sitting or pet-sitting service, but make sure they are insured and trustworthy.

 Hold The Mail

 When you’re leaving for longer than a day or so, contact your local post office to have your mail delivery stopped.
 Put your mail on hold from three to up to 30 days at a time.
 A mail hold can usually be done online within just a few minutes.
 It is a free service of the United States Postal Service USPS.
 You will need to enter your name, address and stop and start dates along with whether you want your mail delivered to your home on the final day of the hold or you prefer to pick it up at the post office.